rpcinfo(8) — Linux manual page

 option avoids calls to remote rpcbind to find the address

 of the service.
-The serv_address is specified in universal
+The serv_address is specified in

-address format of the given transport.
+universal address format of the given transport.

 -b Make an RPC broadcast to procedure 0 of the specified

 prognum and versnum and report all hosts that respond.
-If

-adverse effect on other systems.
+potential for adverse effect on other systems.

 -d Delete registration for the RPC service of the specified

 prognum and versnum.
-If transport is specified, unregister
+If transport is specified,

-the service on only that transport, otherwise unregister
+unregister the service on only that transport, otherwise

-registered.
+was registered.
 Only the owner of a service can delete a

 registration, except the super-user who can delete any